 The neighbourhood will adopt the characteristics of a garden suburb to include for detached and semi-detached dwellings on large garden plots with substantial front garden setbacks from street edges.
-The transition from rural hinterland to the Village will be strengthened and facilitated by retaining lands at the western edge of the Village (south-west corner of junction between Hazelhatch Road and Athgoe Road) in agricultural use.

 The neighbourhood will incorporate substantial street planting particularly along the sections of boulevard that link parkland (Tower House Park and Sean Feirm Park) with Athgoe Road.
 This boulevard shall incorporate SUDS features in the form of a central swale.